 Attempting to enforce a US judgement in a foreign country will often take many years.
-Considering most international lawyers won’t take a case on contingency, the plaintiffs legal bills will skyrocket and they often lose interest.
+Considering most international lawyers won’t take a case on contingency, the plaintiff’s legal bills will skyrocket and they often lose interest.

 This means most will agree to settle the matter for pennies on the dollar because of the costs and challenges of collecting on international real estate.

 Countries in the European Union are most likely to enforce a U.S. judgement.
 This means that the EU is the highest risk region if you are buying international real estate with an eye to asset protection.
-However, even Union, U.S. judgements are treated differently.
+However, even in the European Union, U.S. judgements are treated differently.
 You should seek local counsel if you have a pending U.S. case.

-Each of these countries has a legal system which is difficult to navigate, cases take years to get traction, and there are many tools available to your defense attorney to delay or have the case thrown out on procedural grounds.
+Each of these countries has a legal system which is difficult to navigate, cases take years to get traction, and there are many tools available to your defence attorney to delay or have the case thrown out on procedural grounds.
 Also, each is loath to enforce a US judgement against people or assets in their country.

 Note that I am not saying it’s impossible to enforce a judgement in these countries.
-I’m saying it’s so costly, complex, and time consuming, that they are excellent asset protection jurisdictions.
+I’m saying it’s so costly, complex, and time-consuming, that they are excellent asset protection jurisdictions.
 That even the most motivated creditor will give up and settle on your terms.

 Combine this protection with the privacy only available in real estate (and gold) and you see why investing in international real estate is a solid asset protection move.